Gig worker checking improved credit score on smartphone after 14 months of credit building

 How long does it take a gig worker to go from no credit to 680?

-Most gig workers who use a secured card, a credit-builder loan, and a rent reporting service simultaneously reach a 680 FICO score in 12 to 18 months.
+Most freelancers who use a secured card, a credit-builder loan, and a rent reporting service simultaneously reach a 680 FICO score in 12 to 18 months.
 The 14-month benchmark assumes consistent on-time payments and utilization kept below 10% throughout the period.

 What credit score do you start with as a gig worker with no history?

-You do not start with a score — you start with no score at all, which is called being “credit invisible.”
+You do not start with a score, you start with no score at all, which is called being “credit invisible.”
 After roughly 3 to 6 months of activity on a reporting account, FICO will generate an initial score.
-That first score is typically in the 580 to 620 range for gig workers using a single secured card.
+That first score is typically in the 580 to 620 range for people using a single secured card.

 Does Experian Boost work for gig workers?

-Yes, and it is one of the fastest starting points for gig workers.
+Yes, and it is one of the fastest starting points available.
 Experian Boost adds utility, phone, and streaming payments to your Experian credit file immediately.
 The average score increase is 13 points, but users with thin files often see larger gains because each added payment carries more weight.
+Keep in mind it only affects your Experian file, lenders pulling TransUnion or Equifax will not see those additions.

 What is the best credit card for a gig worker with no credit?

-Secured cards from Discover (the Discover it Secured) and Capital One (the Platinum Secured) are the most recommended for gig workers starting from zero.
+Secured cards from Discover (the Discover it Secured) and Capital One (the Platinum Secured) are the most recommended for people starting from zero.
 Both report to all three major bureaus, offer graduation paths to unsecured products, and do not require income verification at the W-2 level.

 Can gig workers use their 1099 income to qualify for a credit card?

 Yes.
 Credit card applications ask for total annual income, not employment type.
-Gig workers can include all 1099 income, tips, and side income on a credit card application.
+Freelancers can include all 1099 income, tips, and side income on a credit card application.
 Secured cards have no minimum income requirement, making them accessible regardless of income level.

 NP